realmq/dev-ca/README.md

-# Docker Dev Certificates
+# :closed_lock_with_key: RealMQ Dev CA - Local Development Certificates

-`dev-ca` is a docker image for generating self signed root and leaf certificates for local development.
-It makes it easy to manage and use local dev certificates.
+`dev-ca` is a docker image for generating self signed root and leaf certificates for local development, making it easy to manage and use local dev certificates.

 * Manage generation of local root certificate.
 * Trusted once, you can use any domain locally with TLS enabled.